 If you’ve seen the Maysles brothers’ concert documentary Gimme Shelter, you know the story of what happens in the clip below: Jefferson Airplane begins performing “The Other Side of This Life” during their set at the infamous 1969 Altamont Speedway Free Music Festival, held just east of San Francisco two years after the Summer of Love and less than four months after the comparatively peaceful Woodstock.

-Jefferson Airplane’s performance marks the moment on that dark day in rock history when the atmosphere of violence that had been brewing — created by the Hell’s Angels — ratchets up several notches.
-The Angels had been brought in by the Rolling Stones, on recommendation from the Grateful Dead (and some say the Airplane), to work “security” at the event.
+Jefferson Airplane’s performance marks the moment on that dark day in rock history when the atmosphere of violence that had been brewing — created by the Hells Angels — ratchets up several notches.
+The Angels had been brought in by the Rolling Stones, on recommendation from the Grateful Dead (and, some say, from the Airplane, too), to work “security” at the event.

-[Minute 4:14] Kantner to the crowd: “Hey man, I’d like to mention that the Hell’s Angels just smashed [Airplane singer] Marty Balin in the face and knocked him out for a bit.
+[Minute 4:51] Kantner to the crowd: “Hey man, I’d like to mention that the Hells Angels just smashed [Airplane singer] Marty Balin in the face and knocked him out for a bit.
 [In a dry, sarcastic tone] I’d like to thank you for that.”

 Kantner: “I’m not talking to you, I’m talking to the people who hit my lead singer in the head.”

-Within a few hours, one of the Angels will fatally stab a methed-out 18-year-old black kid — Berkeley art student Meredith Hunter, who’d left the stage area earlier to get his handgun after becoming freaked out and pissed off by the violence.
-The Stones are unaware of the gun or the killing as they segue from “Sympathy for the Devil” to “Under My Thumb” amid total chaos, on and off the stage.
+Within a few hours, one of the Angels, Alan Passaro, will fatally stab an 18-year-old Black kid — Berkeley art student Meredith Hunter, who’d left the stage area earlier to get his handgun after becoming freaked out by the violence.
+The Stones are unaware of the gun or the killing as they segue from “Sympathy for the Devil” to “Under My Thumb” amid total chaos on and off the stage.
 (The Angels would later attempt an assassination of Mick Jagger at his holiday home in New York’s Hamptons, as revenge, but the plan failed when the boat they were using overturned in stormy waters, according to the FBI.)

 Meanwhile, the ’60s peace-and-love vibe suffers irreparable damage.

-Paul Kantner and later Keith Richards were the only two rockers who were documented at Altamont pointedly standing up to the Angels.
+Paul Kantner, Marty Balin, and, later, Keith Richards were the only three rockers who were documented at Altamont pointedly standing up to the Angels.
 Years later, Kantner would go into more detail about that day with Bay Area music writer David Gans, explaining that rock festivals shouldn’t be exercises in control — particularly by a motorcycle gang whose members were paid in beer.

 “There is no control — that’s the glory of a rock concert,” Kantner said.
 “The glory of the outdoor rock concert a la what the Stones tried to do [at Altamont] — and what we had been doing for years here, and probably what John Philip Sousa did in open-air sheds in the eighteen-whatevers — is the lack of control, and [the] enjoyment.
 There is no need for control.
 That’ s why Altamont was such a shock.”

-Kantner stopped short of blaming the Hell’s Angels as an organization, though, pointing out that at many events in San Francisco, the Angels had been helpful.
+Kantner stopped short of blaming the Angels as an organization, though, pointing out that at many events in San Francisco, the motorcycle gang had been helpful.
 “The bikers were the babysitters at the Human Be-In, [taking care of] lost children,” he said.
 “They didn’t have an altogether bad reputation.”

 He blamed specific Angels — younger ones who didn’t understand biker protocol.
-“It turned out that most of [the veteran Angels] were having a big meeting in Oakland [on the day of Altamont, and] a lot of the guys who were there and causing a lot of the hassle [at the concert] were neophytes, young would-be’s — early trainees, as it were.
-The older guys, who usually keep them in line … weren’t present that day … I don’t blame it on the Hell’s Angels.
-I blame it on the [Angels] who were there, but I don’t characterize that as ‘the Hell’s Angels.’”
+“It turned out that most of [the veteran Angels] were having a big meeting in Oakland [on the day of the Altamont festival, and] a lot of the guys who were there [at the concert] and causing a lot of the hassle were neophytes, young would-be’s — early trainees, as it were.
+The older guys, who usually keep them in line … weren’t present that day … I don’t blame it on the Hells Angels.
+I blame it on the [Angels] who were there, but I don’t characterize that as ‘the Hells Angels.'”

 There’s so much I could write about Paul Kantner, who died last week at 74.
-But I chose this story because I’d always admired his behavior at Altamont and wanted to find out more about his experience that day.
+But I chose this story because I’d always admired his behavior at Altamont and wanted to learn more about his experience that day.
 I remember walking away from Gimme Shelter as a kid, bummed out, my illusions of the ’60s shattered — but with even more respect for Kantner than I’d had before.
-(And I’d already had a lot of respect for him.)
-Now I saw Kantner not only as an idealist who sang psychedelicized folk songs that resonated with me, and wrote concept albums about exploring other worlds — but also as a ballsy dude willing to stand up to a Hell’s Angel.
+(And I already had a lot of respect for him.)
+Now, I saw Kantner not only as an idealist who sang psychedelicized folk songs that resonated with me, and wrote concept albums about exploring other worlds, but also as a ballsy dude willing to stand up to a Hells Angel.

-Kantner’s music and worldview had helped me get through high school in a time in North Carolina when bikers and rednecks there also would terrorize kids who just wanted to have fun, listen to music, and be free of the burdens of the world for a little while.
-On a smaller scale than Altamont, these guys would stop outdoor concerts, get in fights, threaten newspaper reporters, and generally wreak havoc over silly spats nobody else cared about.
-Some of their sympathizers are the very same people who criticize (at best) black gang members today.
+Kantner’s music and worldview had helped me get through high school during a time in North Carolina when bikers and rednecks also terrorized Southern kids who just wanted to have fun, listen to music, and be free of the burdens of the world for a little while.
+On a smaller scale than Altamont, these local bikers would stop outdoor concerts, get in fights, threaten newspaper reporters, and generally wreak havoc over silly spats nobody else cared about.
+Some of their defenders and sympathizers are the very same people who criticize (at best) Black gang members today.

 I wanted 1976 to be 1967.
-I felt I’d missed out.
-I wasn’t fully cognizant of punk yet, and I wasn’t appreciative of R&B unless it was earlier soul, Sly, or Funkadelic.
+I felt that I’d missed out.
+I wasn’t fully cognizant of punk yet, and I wasn’t appreciative of R&B unless it was earlier soul, Sly & the Family Stone, or Funkadelic.

 In “Hijack,” from Empire, Kantner sang: